 Ascent reviews and complaints

 Though Ascent has been around since 2016, it doesn’t have reviews on the Better Business Bureau (BBB) website or Trustpilot as of July 2021.
 GS2 has a BBB page, however, which gets an A+ rating, although it’s not accredited and doesn’t have any customer reviews.

 To find out what customers have to say about Ascent, you’ll have to visit forums like Reddit.
 One borrower reports being happy Ascent offered them a lower APR than its competitors.
 But otherwise, there’s not much out there.

 You can apply for an Ascent student loan by filling out a quick form on its website.
 Ascent asks you to provide basic information about your degree program, income and residency.
 Then the application prompts you to provide information about your cosigner — if you’re applying with one.
 Before you submit the application, you can customize your loan amount to fit your priorities, such as a lowest monthly payment or a lower overall cost.

 After reviewing your customized loan option summary, you can check your rate without impacting your credit.
 If you’re happy with your offer, submit your application.
 This involves a hard credit check, which will appear on your credit report.

 What happens after I apply?

-Once you’ve filled out the required fields hit Submit.
-Wait for your application to be processed, submitting any requested documents as soon as possible.
+You’ll then need to wait for your application to be processed, submitting any requested documents as soon as possible.
 This can take a few minutes if you’re applying with a cosigner or between two and three business days if you’re applying without — Ascent needs that time to review your documents.